apache/uima-build/README.txt

    mvn clean install

-A list of issues fixed is in issuesFixed/jira-report.html.
+A list of issues fixed is in issuesFixed/jira-report.html, in the source-release distr.
+It's a file generated during the release, and is not in SVN.